 Synonymous today for exclusive menswear, J. H. Cutler’s bespoke tailoring has now given rise to a book.
-The fourth- generation Sydney Shirt Maker may well be given credit for the suave sophistication of a limited yet distinguished list of gentlemen from personalities in Federal and State politics, to country families, businessmen, lawyers, doctors, diplomats and even those in the world of entertainment.
+The fourth-generation Sydney Shirt Maker may well be given credit for the suave sophistication of a limited yet distinguished list of gentlemen from personalities in Federal and State politics to country families, businessmen, lawyers, doctors, diplomats, and even those in the world of entertainment.
 Based on the great traditions of England’s Savile Row, the home of bespoke tailoring, JH Cutler propagates a discrete personal service, very reminiscent of the old world that wasn’t plagued by robots rampaging in their ready- to- wears.
-This service, besides exuding timeless elegance also posed a source of amazement perhaps to travel writer Meg Lukens Noonan who endeavored to trail the makings of a $50,000 JH Cultler coat, right from inception stage, authoring a book that narrates the story.
-The book titled ‘The Coat Route’ comes with an unusual storyline, yet a curiosity- evoking one being an account of her journey tracing the makings of the very extravagant piece of clothing.
+Besides exuding timeless elegance, this service also posed a source of amazement perhaps to travel writer Meg Lukens Noonan who endeavored to trail the makings of a $50,000 JH Cultler coat, right from inception stage, authoring a book that narrates the story.
+The book titled ‘The Coat Route’ comes with an unusual storyline.
+Yet, a curiosity- evoking one being an account of her journey tracing the makings of the very extravagant piece of clothing.

 Speaking of what gave birth to such unique prospect that resulted in a book, Meg Lukens Noonan explains how she chanced upon the JH Cutler website at a time when it was devoted to the “slow” coat, months in the making, that the bespoke tailor had created for a client as the “ultimate expression of luxury.”

 Noonan set out to trace the origin of each element of the coat, starting from the vicuna in the single-breasted coat, which is rarer than the finest cashmere.
-So Noonan was off to a vicuna reserve on a mountainside in the Andes to witness a shearing of the llama- cousin, which can only be shorn every three years and of which, there isnt enough superfine wool to go around.
+So Noonan was off to a vicuna reserve on a mountainside in the Andes to witness a shearing of the llama- cousin, which can only be shorn every three years and of which, there isn’t enough superfine wool to go around.
 Cutler, however, had in his possession an overcoat-length bolt of pure Dormeuil vicuna worth $6,000 a yard.
-Dormeuil is a luxury fabric house in Paris that supplies the fabric for the haute couture shows of the likes of Dior and Prada as well as the tailors of London’s famous street of bespoke, Savile Row.
+Dormeuil is a luxury fabric house in Paris that supplies the fabric for the haute couture shows of Dior and Prada’s likes and the tailors of London’s famous street of bespoke, Savile Row.

-The saddest leg of the journey was to a factory in England’s West Midlands where the water buffalo horn buttons were made.
-The firm, James Grove & Sons, established in 1857, that made those went out of business soon after Noonan’s visit.
+The saddest leg of the journey was to a factory in England’s West Midlands, where the water buffalo horn buttons were made.
+James Grove & Sons, established in 1857, made went out of business soon after Noonan’s visit.
 “I make the comparison to the vicunas in that bespoke itself is now an endangered species,” laments she.

 The Coat Route book is listed for just $27.